When to use these real estate email templates

 Hi [Name],

-Last time we spoke, you were looking for [brief summary].
-Has anything changed on timing, budget, location, or what matters most?
+Last time, you were looking for [brief summary].
+Has anything changed on timing, budget, or what matters most?

 Best,